 Venous ulcers are the most common non-healing wounds of the lower extremities and may develop infection and gangrene without expert treatment.
 If you have an ulcer, the board-certified specialists at Vascular Surgery Associates, LLC, can help.
 They specialize in treating venous and diabetic foot ulcers and limb preservation.
-The practice has locations in Bel Air, Baltimore, Towson, Westminster, Elkton, Frederick, Ellicott City, Hampstead, Abingdon, Columbia, and Lutherville, Maryland.
+The practice has locations in Bel Air, Baltimore, Towson, Westminster, Elkton, Frederick, Ellicott City, Hampstead, Abingdon, Columbia, Lutherville, Maryland, and Newark, DE.
 For prompt and expert treatment of ulcers, call your nearest office to schedule a consultation or book online today.

 Venous ulcers are open sores that develop most often on the legs as a result of circulation disorders.
 They are raw wounds typically resistant to healing and are usually large, possibly extending to the bone.
 You may experience additional symptoms such as: